Kiev Governorate (1708–1764): Foundation and early reforms

 Additionally, seventeen cities (according to the source; only sixteen were actually listed) of Azov Governorate were assigned to Kiev due to their greater geographical proximity to Kiev than to Azov.
 Among such cities were Kharkov and Staroy Oskol.
 Also to Kiev was assigned Trubchevsk and two other cities from Smolensk Governorate while some cities of Kiev were assigned to Azov and Smolensk, respectively.

 As the administrative unit, the governorate was preceded by the Regimental division of the Cossack Hetmanate.
 Remarkable is the fact that both divisions existed through most of the 18th century during which the Regimental division as administrative was phased away and later existed solely for military purposes.
 At the time of its foundation the governorate covered 231000 km2 of territory of parts of modern Ukraine and southwestern Russia.

 Initially divided into uyezds and razryads, the governorate abolished the obsolete administrative system of the rapidly growing empire.
 During the administrative reform of 1710, all governorates where subdivided into administrative-fiscal lots (doli), and Kiev Governorate consisted of five lots.
 The lots were administer by landrats, from the German land-councilor.

 A new reform edict was issued on May 29, 1719.
 Lots were abolished and the governorate was subdivided into four provinces centered on Belgorod, Kiev, Oryol, and Sevsk, and named accordingly.
 By 1719, the Governorate comprised forty-one cities.
 The provinces, in their turn, were divided into districts.
 Despite the reform, the subdivision of the Governorate into regiments was still used in parallel with the provinces.

 In the course of the 1727 administrative reform, Belgorod, Oryol and Sevsk Provinces were split off into Belgorod Governorate, with only Kiev Province left in the Kiev Governorate.
 The guberniya at this time was divided into uyezds that replaced districts.

+Subdivisions

+Subdivisions before 1727 (provinces)

+Until 1727, the governorate was divided into 4 provinces: